Notre-Dame de Paris: French Revolution and Napoleon

 After the French Revolution in 1789, Notre-Dame and the rest of the church's property in France was seized and made public property.
 The cathedral was rededicated in 1793 to the Cult of Reason, and then to the Cult of the Supreme Being in 1794.
 During this time, many of the treasures of the cathedral were either destroyed or plundered.
 The twenty-eight statues of biblical kings located at the west façade, mistaken for statues of French kings, were beheaded.
 Many of the heads were found during a 1977 excavation nearby, and are on display at the Musée de Cluny.
 For a time the Goddess of Liberty replaced the Virgin Mary on several altars.
 The cathedral's great bells escaped being melted down.
 All of the other large statues on the façade, with the exception of the statue of the Virgin Mary on the portal of the cloister, were destroyed.
 The cathedral came to be used as a warehouse for the storage of food and other non-religious purposes.

-With the Concordat of 1801, Napoleon Bonaparte restored Notre-Dame to the Catholic Church, though this was only finalized on 18 April 1802.
+With the Concordat of 1801, Napoleon Bonaparte restored Notre-Dame to the Catholic Church; this was finalised on 18 April 1802.
 Napoleon also named Paris's new bishop, Jean-Baptiste de Belloy, who restored the cathedral's interior.
 Charles Percier and Pierre-François-Léonard Fontaine made quasi-Gothic modifications to Notre-Dame for the coronation of Napoleon as Emperor of the French within the cathedral.
-The building's exterior was whitewashed and the interior decorated in Neoclassical, then in vogue.
+The building's exterior was whitewashed and the interior decorated in Neoclassical style, then in vogue.